 - close up sharpness wide open

-- greater magnification at the short end than at the long end
+- higher magnification at the short end than at the long end

 - flare resistance (for a zoom lens)